 Conservation Easements- Voluntary legal agreements between a landowner and a land trust or government agency to permanently protect the identified natural features and conservation values of the property.
 These easements may be sold or transferred to others so long as the assignee agrees to carry out, in perpetuity, the conservation purposes intended by the original grantor.
 Conservation easements owned by JLT protect habitat, open space and working lands, such as family farms, through its stewardship programs.
 Easements acquired represent numerous restrictions over the use and development of land not owned by JLT.
-Since the benefits of such easements accrue to the public upon acquisition, the fair market value of easements acquired is shown in the year of acquisition as an addition to net assets to record the donation of the easement, and unless conveved to a public agency for consideration, shown as a reduction in net assets to record the value of the public's benefit and to recognize that these easements have no marketable value once severed from the land and held by JLT.
+Since the benefits of such easements accrue to the public upon acquisition, the fair market value of easements acquired is shown in the year of acquisition as an addition to net assets to record the donation of the easement, and unless conveyed to a public agency for consideration, shown as a reduction in net assets to record the value of the public's benefit and to recognize that these easements have no marketable value once severed from the land and held by JLT.
 Easements held by JLT are carried on the consolidated statement of financial position at \$1 each for tracking and accounting purposes.
-One easement with a value of \$280,000 and a portion of an easement with a value of \$59,000 were donated to JLT during 2018 and portion of an easement with a value of \$44,416 was donated to JLT during 2017.
-Accordingly, \$339,000 and \$44,416 of contribution revenue and \$339,000 and \$44,416 of related write down expense have been reported on the consolidated statements of activities for the years ended December 31, 2018 and 2017, respectively.
+Portions of two easements with a value of \$490,000 were donated to JLT during 2019.
+One easement with a value of \$280,000 and a portion of an easement with a value of \$59,000 were donated to JLT during 2018.
+Accordingly, \$490,000 and \$339,000 of contribution revenue and \$490,000 and \$338,999 of related write down expense have been reported on the consolidated statements of activities for the years ended December 31, 2019 and 2018, respectively.